shuai-xu/flink/docs/dev/scala_shell.md

 bin/start-scala-shell.sh remote <hostname> <portnumber>
 {% endhighlight %}

+Such as:

+{% highlight bash %}
+bin/start-scala-shell.sh remote localhost 6123
+{% endhighlight %}
+In this way, the scala shell will be started in local standalone cluster.

 ### Yarn Scala Shell cluster

 The shell can deploy a Flink cluster to YARN, which is used exclusively by the